Demi Grace: Career

 Grace began her career in music singing background for rock bands in 2008.
 She also began actively pursuing a career in acting and modeling and she has gone on to model for several notable brands and featured in ad campaigns.
 In 2014, she covered Rolling Out magazine and has also covered German magazine Trend Prive and was featured in Teen Vogue.

 In 2015, "Want You", a track from her debut album Forward Movement Only was featured in the 2015 drama Phantom Halo, featuring Rebecca Romijn.
 In 2016, "We are Not Alone", another song from her album was featured on MTV's Real World television series.

 In 2016, Grace performed alongside Beyonce at the 2016 MTV Music Video Awards and she also performed the theme song for Dark and Lovely's nationally syndicated commercial.
 Grace has appeared on a number of television shows, including VH1's Beverly Hills Fabulous, The Unstoppables on TLC and WeTV's LA Hair.
 She also had a role in a Nollywood film, Black Gold.

 Grace became the Face of Sephora in 2016, and in 2017, she made history as the first model to appear in a major hair product ad campaign with natural dreadlocks, when she was cast in the 2017 ad campaign for Pantene hair products.

 Universal Music Group

 In July 2019, she unveiled the lyric video for her debut single under the Universal Music Group, titled "Tired of You".

 Grace has a publishing agreement with JTV Digital.

 Artistry

-Grace has cited her musical influences as Janet Jackson, Grace Jones, and Missy Elliot.
+Grace has cited her musical influences as Janet Jackson, Grace Jones, and Missy Elliott.
 Her music style has been described as evolutionary, as she has sampled different sounds from the afrobeats genre, reggae, rock, pop and R&B.